-When your business is engaged in eCommerce, you’ll come across hidden fees that may take away from your business’ overall profit.
-It’s important to understand what these fees are, especially when using an ecommerce credit card processing system, to help your business run as smoothly as possible for both you and your valued customers.
+When your business is engaged in eCommerce, you’ll come across hidden fees that may take away from your business’s overall profit.
+It’s important to understand what these fees are, especially when using an eCommerce credit card processing system, to help your business run as smoothly as possible for both you and your valued customers.

 PCI compliance fee.

 PCI stands for Payment Card Industry.
 If your business accepts any form of card or check payments, whether it be online using a virtual terminal for credit card processing or using a credit card machine at your business’s location, you must be PCI compliant.
 Some merchant processors will charge a PCI compliance fee, but this charge is only fair to receive if your merchant processor gives you resources and tools to help with PCI compliance.
 If your processor isn’t, this fee is unnecessary because you should not be charged for something that you are not receiving a service in return for.
 Fattmerchant will never charge you a PCI compliance fee.